bbrandt/verpatch/verpatch-ReadMe.txt

 /pv <version>   - specify Product version
     where <version> arg has same form as the file version (1.2.3.4 or "1.2.3.4 text") /high - when less than 4 version numbers, these are higher numbers.
+      The string representation will have as many components as specified.

 Other options: